What is a Birth Doula?

 Back-up Doula Arrangements: in case of emergency or illness, or very long labour.

 I work mainly with Brisbane mothers and families during the pregnancy and postnatal time and currently am only attending a small number of births in 2019.
-Please get in touch to talk more if you’re interested in birth doula support.
+Please get in touch if you’re interested in birth doula services, and to see if I would be the best doula for your family.